I Am Not Your Muslim

 It's important to note that this is all playing out predominantly in countries where Muslims are newly arrived immigrants or at most second generation.
 There is a different conversation, and sometimes violent struggle, taking place in Muslim countries in order to establish an overriding nationalist/religious identity, but the cataloguing of Muslims as a radical and sinister "other" is primarily a Western phenomenon where Muslims are relatively recent arrivals.

-According to the Pew Research Center, American Muslims make up 1 percent of the U.S. population (around 3.3 million), and many are non-immigrant African Americans, while Arab Muslims arrived in the country in the 20th century.
+According to the Pew Research Center, American Muslims make up 1 percent of the U.S. population (around 3.3 million), and many are non-immigrant African-Americans, while Arab Muslims arrived in the country in the 20th century.
 In Europe, Muslims make up about 8 percent of the population, but that also includes indigenous Muslims in Russia and the Balkans who do not fall into the "migrant threat" category.

 But recent still-in-flux Muslim populations are being forced into an identity matrix that ends up serving the ultimate purpose of setting apart and alienating people in their own homes.
-Oxford-based freelance journalist Shaista Aziz said, "Younger Muslim women have said to me they feel under pressure to appear in an over styled, hyper sexualized way in order to fit in — to wear flawless make up, a certain style of clothing and a certain style of hijab."
+Oxford-based freelance journalist Shaista Aziz said, "Younger Muslim women have said to me they feel under pressure to appear in an over styled, hypersexualized way in order to fit in — to wear flawless make up, a certain style of clothing and a certain style of hijab."
 She said visibility for Muslim women is increasingly based on appearance.
 "The images are narrow and manipulated by a dominant media and commercial narrative.
 Muslim women who are given space to be visible in public spaces almost always have to be in hijabs?
 Why?
 All of this is dangerous and counterproductive."

 Today, Muslims are subjected to whatever the Muslim equivalent of "mansplaining" is.
-Non-Muslims tell us, with great certainty and in great detail, what Muslims are; or Muslims ventriloquizing on behalf of non-Muslims do the same but not in a way that makes them consciously complicit.
+Non-Muslims tell us, with great certainty and in great detail, what Muslims are; or Muslims ventriloquizing on behalf of non-Muslims do the same, but not in a way that makes them consciously complicit.

 Take the Khans of Hillary Clinton's campaign for example.
 They are liberal America's final answer to the right's toxic messaging and Trump's "Muslim ban" electioneering.
 Rather than countering simplistic and reductionist views of Muslims, they confirmed them — something that was not lost on many, despite how desperate the situation was.
 At the time, The New York Times reported that: